-Risk Level Required Action Trivial Minimal action is required and few detailed records need be kept.
-Tolerable No major additional controls required.
+Risk Level Required Action Trivial Minimal action is required and few detailed records need be Tolerable No major additional controls required.
 However, there may be a need for consideration of improvements that involve minor or limited cost.
 Moderate It is essential that efforts are made to reduce the risk.
 Risk reduction measures should be implemented within a defined time period.
 Where moderate risk is associated with consequences that constitute extreme harm, further assessment may be required to establish more precisely the likelihood of harm as a basis for determining the priority for improved control measures.
-Considerable resources may have to be allocated to reduce the premises is unoccupied, it should not be occupied until the been reduced.
-If the premises is occupied, urgent action should not be occupied until the premises is occupied, urgent action should not be occupied.
+Substantial Considerable resources may have to be allocated to reduce the risk.
+If the premises is unoccupied, it should not be occupied until the risk has been reduced.
+If the premises is occupied, urgent action should be taken.
 Intolerable Where our consultant identifies a serious or imminent risk the premises (or relevant area) should not be occupied until the risk is reduced.